xin-chang-tcl/dual_quant/README.md

 we only listed the most important models that can be directly loaded as shown above.
 Some other float32 pretrained weights are discarded in the recent pytorch version.

+The models can also be converted to TFlite using TinyNN features, we experienced exact same performance in TFlite evaluation after the conversion.
 After the accpetance of the paper, we will provide more models with our own tools handing different models from timm, etc.